The http module allows to expose elasticsearch APIs over HTTP.

 Enable or disable cross-origin resource sharing,

-i.e. whether a browser on another origin can do requests to
+i.e. whether a browser on another origin can execute requests against

 Which origins to allow.
 Defaults to no origins